unytics/data-api/README.md

 );
 ```

-> 💡 If you don't want to pass by public bigfunction, you can deploy the function in your own BigQuery project.
-You can check the [doc here](https://unytics.io/bigfunctions/bigfunctions/export_table_to_datastore/).
+> 💡 If you don't want to pass by the public bigfunction, you can deploy the function in your own BigQuery project.
+Check the [function documentation](https://unytics.io/bigfunctions/bigfunctions/export_table_to_datastore/).